 I know I’m going to miss the pubs in England, but more on a social aspect.
-I loved going to the pub in summer in England, not because I could get a decent Pimms and Lemonade or a decent cider, but because it’s like a social event.
+I loved going to the pub in summer in England, not because I could get a decent Pimms & Lemonade or a decent cider, but because it’s like a social event.
 Everyone chats to each other and I loved standing outside the pub and taking in the atmosphere.
 This is something I just have to accept which doesn’t happen in Sydney, but I’m OK with that right now.

 9. Why can’t people drive properly?

 We always knew that people are rubbish drivers in Sydney but it’s been a bit of a shock remembering that no one is going to let us into the road, that people will overtake when they really shouldn’t and they’ll will drive right up behind the back of your car without giving you any space.
-Let’s not get into the whole slow, middle and fast lane chat because we all know they don’t matter in Aus.
+Let’s not get into the whole slow, middle and fast lane chat because we all know they don’t matter in Australia.

 At least Australian drivers don’t speed like they do in England.
-Although they might be mental drivers I didn’t see many crashes on the road.
+Although they might be mental drivers, I didn’t see many crashes on the road.
 In England we saw so many when driving down the motorway, it was kinda scary.

 10. Australia has best food in the world!

 I read another blog that mentioned how they missed being able to find any cuisine in London because there’s a lack of diversity in Australia.
-But I can honestly say that so far eating out in Aus is the same cost if not less than eating out in England and it’s a hundred times better.
+But I can honestly say that so far eating out in Australia is the same cost if not less than eating out in England and it’s a hundred times better.

-There might not be every cuisine on offer in Australia but at least we have some bloomin amazing Asian food.
-I remember paying £45 for a packet sauce thai meal for two at a restaurant in Brighton and couldn’t believe how terrible it was.
+There might not be every cuisine on offer in Australia but at least we have some bloomin’ amazing Asian food.
+I remember paying £45 for a packet sauce Thai meal for two at a restaurant in Brighton and couldn’t believe how terrible it was.
 Now we have the best asian food on tap.
 Steve even reckons the Thai and Vietnamese food is better here in Australia than in their own countries!